 1 teaspoon baking soda

-1/2 cup canola or other light vegetable oil
+1/3 cup or 80ml canola or another light oil

 1 teaspoon vanilla extract